himan1509/Image-Fetcher_Flask/README.md

   1. Install Dependencies
-  Make sure you have Python 3.8+ installed. pip install -r requirements.txt
+  Make sure you have Python 3.8+ installed.
+    Command to use :-
+    pip install -r requirements.txt

   2. Run python app.py
     Then open your browser and go to: http://127.0.0.1:5000

 ## Usage
 - Enter a website URL.